 The move indicates America’s decision to reclaim its leadership role in the fight against climate change and signals to the world that the US is setting the terms of international engagement on the climate crisis.

 The US, under the Trump administration formally exited the landmark international agreement in 2017, becoming the only country to do so, citing unfair economic burdens for the withdrawal.
-This, despite 189 countries ratifying the agreement to limit global warming.
+This is despite 189 countries ratifying the agreement to limit global warming.

 Today’s move is seen as a ‘first step’ toward repairing the country’s international reputation, after the damage created by previous administrations’ climate policies and previous withdrawal from the Kyoto Protocol.

 In stark contrast to President Biden’s leadership on climate change, Australia’s Prime Minister Scott Morrison has today pledged support for the coal mining industry into the foreseeable future.
-Continued support for mining ‘dirty’ fossil fuels, can only be described as a ‘not very bright’ retrograde step that depositions our international reputation, and jeopardises our post-pandemic economic recovery.
+Continued support for mining ‘dirty’ fossil fuels, can only be described as a ‘not very bright’ retrograde step that deposits our international reputation and jeopardises our post-pandemic economic recovery.

 With the US set to reap the economic benefits of renewable energy, Australia’s economic prosperity and potential for climate change impacts are tied to a dying, fossil fuel industry.
 This short-sighted view to “drive our economic recovery”, is increasingly dangerous – economically, socially and environmentally.
 The modern Australian workforce needs to be trained and transitioned into new and clever green industries of the future.
 Instead, we risk missing out on the economic opportunities and long-term security offered by the renewables sector.
 At the same time, we risk significant economic repercussions from global trade sanctions and boycotts for non-compliance to GHG reductions, as per our legal obligations under the Paris Accord.